pippinbarr/cart263-2021/topics/ai/ml5js-handpose.md

 * Require the user to wave their hand forwards and backwards?
 Waving-cat play acting!
 * Teach the user how to make specific signs with their hand like Spock's "Live Long and Prosper" or a cat's claw (accompanied with a hiss?)?
 Nerdschool!
 * Detect hand motion around a virtual cat?
 Pat that cat!
-* Let the user pick up a can by the scruff of its neck and put it somewhere in a scene?
+* Let the user pick up a cat by the scruff of its neck and put it somewhere in a scene?
 Momma cat simulator!

 And so on.
 And it doesn't even have to just be cats!